benkuly/matrix-sms-bridge/README.md

 This is a matrix bridge, which allows you to bridge matrix rooms to SMS with one telephone number only.
 It is build on top of [matrix-spring-boot-sdk](https://github.com/benkuly/matrix-spring-boot-sdk) and written in kotlin.

+You need help?
+Ask your questions in [#matrix-sms-bridge:imbitbu.de](https://matrix.to/#/#matrix-sms-bridge:imbitbu.de)

 ## User Guide
 ### Automated room creation
 Create a room with you and `@smsBot:yourHomeServer.org` only.
 Now you can write `sms send --help` which gives you a help, how to use this command.